isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Instructions before reporting on first day of school.md

 <h4>Setting up of the CJ Portal Account and Subject Registration</h4>
 <p>A CJ Portal Account is needed to facilitate your enrollment into CJC,
 so fill in all relevant information, with the final step being to submit your subject combination before you report to CJC tomorrow, 4 Feb.
-Please refer to the attached guide on how to set up your CJ Portal account, fill in all relevant information and submit your subject combination.</p>
+A guide on how to set up your CJ Portal account is attached below.</p>
 <p>Rest assured, you are able to continue amending your subject combination
 on 4 and 5 Feb even after submitting your subject combination today, 3 Feb.
 As part of the Orientation Programme, you will be attending subject